jaychoww/libtorrent-go/README.md

     To build libtorrent bindings for all platforms use `make` or specify needed platform, e.g. `make android-arm`.
     Built packages will be placed under `~/go/pkg/<platform>`

+# Release

+Release is done by running `release.sh` script, that compiles all Docker images and pushes them to Docker Hub.

 Thanks
 ------